The 8th UKI Medicinal Mushrooms Conference 2025

 We receive no sponsorship and do not promote the products of nutraceutical, pharmaceutical or processed mushroom product manufacturers.

-Our priority is to promote the spread of credible knowledge about medicinal fungi, throughout society, in a spirit of resourceful usefulness and academic brilliance that will be of benefit to all.
+is to promote the spread of credible knowledge about medicinal fungi, throughout society, in a spirit of resourceful usefulness and academic brilliance that will be of benefit to all.
+We aim to push the envelope of research further, by stimulating new ideas and seeding new directions, so that both humanity and the ecology of the planet may benefit now and in the future.

 CPD: For healthcare practitioners, a CPD Certificate of Attendance (15 hours) will be available after the conference, if requested in advance.